Point of Sale Software (POS)

 What does the discovery phase look like when building a POS system for retail?

-At this stage, the attention is paid on how sales actually happen in-store.
+At this stage, the attention is paid to how sales actually happen in-store.
 Retail software development teams look at checkout flows, returns, discounts, and how the POS system connects to inventory, so the solution reflects real daily operations.

 Order data and customer records are the key things that need to be migrated carefully to avoid disruptions.
 Vendors clean and map this data before migration, then validate it post-transfer.
 Teams often run parallel systems for a short time during OMS data migration to ensure accuracy before fully switching.